aatishb/patterncollider/README.md

 **Hue**: Sets the average hue of the pattern.

 **Hue Range**: Sets the hue range of the pattern.
 Goes from negative to positive.
-Setting this to zero will color the pattern in shades of a single hue.
+Setting this to zero will color the tiles in shades of a single hue.

 **Saturation**: Controls the saturation of the pattern.
 Zero = grayscale.